weRbelgium/BelgiumStatistics/README.md

 ![Census](img/census2_tcm325-272387.png)
 ![Census](img/Tools2_tcm325-272591.png)

 The data are collected on 27/10/2015 from the website of http://statbel.fgov.be/nl/statistieken/opendata/home and packaged as an R package.
+The package size is approximately 100Mb.

 ## Installation